What We’ll Cover:

 Elf Cosmetics ran a TikTok campaign in August 2019 after discovering that #elfcosmetics already had 3.5 million views before the brand officially joined the app.

-Recognizing the opportunity, the brand created an original 15-second song called “Eyes Lips Face” (Elf, get it?) and enlisted the help of some platform influencers and famous faces like Reese Witherspoon, Jessica Alba, and Ellen DeGeneres.
+Recognizing the opportunity, the brand created an original 15-second song called “Eyes Lips Face” and enlisted the help of some platform influencers and famous faces like Reese Witherspoon, Jessica Alba, and Ellen DeGeneres.

 The campaign generated a massive 20,000 user uploads using the song, drawing in a collective 2.3M views.
-It was such a success that the brand is releasing a full version of the song on Spotify.
+It was such a success that the brand released a full version of the song on Spotify.

-Chipotle has seen some massive success on TikTok by running contests like #guacchallenge and the influencer-led #ChipotleLidFlip challenge, which encourages users to try their hand at a trick involving flipping the lid to a burrito bowl.
+Chipotle has seen massive success on TikTok by running contests like #guacchallenge and the influencer-led #ChipotleLidFlip challenge, which encourages users to try a trick involving flipping the lid to a burrito bowl.

 Here’s children’s musician, Dr. Jean demonstrating the #guacchallenge’s signature dance: